sachin-v-k/simple-udemy-repo/demo.md

-This is the simple Markdown file to practice during the course Git and GitHub for Writers.

-* Adding point 1
-* Adding point 2
+This documentation describes how to use the Pavel robotic toothbrush.

+**Note** This toothbrush is not safe to use for children, adults, or pets.